So?………..Who is Gig Guide Pete?

-Wind onto August 2012 when I started collating the information from the venues about who’s playing where and sending it into The Melton Times and the Melton Times Gig Guide began.
+Wind on into August 2012 when I started collating the information from the venues about who’s playing where and sending it into The Melton Times.
+This is how the Melton Times Gig Guide began.
 Because the folks writing and publishing the Melton Gig Guide had no knowledge of The Bands or The Venues, it was fraught with mistakes!
 I begged them to let me write the Gig Guide content as well as collecting and collating it, and from September 13th 2012 onwards I did.
 I provided the Content in edited form (Still with final edit in the hands of The Copy Editor of the Melton Times).
 The 25th of October 2018 marked my last Melton Times Gig Guide This represents over 6th Years of The Melton Times Gig Guide, and was the longest running Column in the paper from a single contributor (Source Michael Cooke Editor)

 Melton Gig Guide Website: